Digital-Analog Quantum Simulations Using The Cross-Resonance Effect: Introduction

 The simulation of purely quantum features, such as entanglement and superposition, is very costly to represent on classical computers, whereas on a quantum system these features arise naturally.
 A quantum simulator is a quantum platform, such as trapped ions~\cite{Blatt2012} or cold atoms~\cite{Bloch2012}, over which we have great controllability.
 Simulators are typically categorized as either digital or analog.
 An analog simulator makes use of the simulator's underlying Hamiltonian in order to mimic the target system's dynamics, whereas a digital simulator approximates the target system's Hamiltonian evolution through a composition of one- and two-qubit gates drawn from a universal gate set.
 Nevertheless, there are other possible realizations of quantum simulators.
 A quantum annealer uses quantum fluctuations to efficiently solve optimization problems, but it can also be used as an adiabatic quantum simulator~\cite{Babbush2015,Roth2019}.

-Going beyond this distinction, a novel digital-analog (DA) approach to quantum computation~\cite{Parra2020,Martin2020,Galicia2020,Headley2020} and simulation~\cite{Arrazola2016, Lamata2018, Hegade2020} has been proposed.
-These DA schemes combine the application of digital single-, and possibly two-, qubit gates with the action of an underlying analog Hamiltonian which may generate multi-qubit interactions.
-The success of the DA approach relies on having a quantum platform with well-defined qubits, controllable pulses, and a versatile interaction Hamiltonian.
+Going beyond this distinction, a novel paradigm for digital-analog (DA) quantum computation~\cite{Parra2020,Martin2020,Galicia2020,Headley2020} and simulation~\cite{Mezzacapo2014,Yung2014,Arrazola2016,Lamata2018,Kyriienko2018,Hegade2020} has been proposed.
+These DA schemes combine the application of fast digital single-qubit gates with multi-qubit interactions provided by an underlying analog Hamiltonian~\cite{Dodd2002}.
+Leveraging the natural interaction between qubits as an analog resource, DA schemes for the quantum approximate optimization algorithms and the quantum Fourier transform have been shown to be more error resilient, especially as the size of the simulation scales up~\cite{Martin2020,Headley2020}.
+Therefore, the DA quantum computation paradigm provides an attractive near-term solution to alleviate the current difficulties associated with implementing useful quantum algorithms with near term devices.
+Despite this promise, the success of the DA approach relies on having a quantum platform with well-defined qubits, controllable pulses, and an accurate characterization of the underlying interaction Hamiltonian.

 At the moment, superconducting circuits have been established as a leading quantum platform in terms of controllability and scalability, mainly caused by the introduction of the transmon qubit~\cite{Koch2007}.
 Implementations controlled by microwave pulses have achieved very low errors on single-qubit gates~\cite{McKay2017}, and the most common two-qubit gate for fixed frequency transmons is based on the cross-resonance (CR) interaction~\cite{Paraoanu2006,Rigetti2010,Chow2011}.
 The CR gate uses a single microwave pulse to entangle a pair of fixed-frequency qubits, making use of a static coupling.
 Despite some success, constructing high-fidelity controlled-NOT operations with the CR gate in multi-qubit devices remains a field of active research~\cite{Sheldon2016,Magesan2020,Malekakhlagh2020,Sundaresan2020,Ku2020}.